This program requires 36 total credits.

 Thesis or Capstone Class

-All three tracks will culminate with a capstone or thesis, giving you the chance to synthesize everything you’ve learned in a format that works best for you.
+The degree will culminate with a capstone or thesis, giving you the chance to synthesize everything you’ve learned in a format that works best for you.
 There are two options:

 - The capstone, which can be a client-based communication or creative project, academic paper, or case-study, allows you to put theory to practice, with the option to write a crisis communication plan, develop a publication or online program, conduct a comprehensive communication audit, or create a public affairs and communication plan to affect public policy.